Haathi Mere Saathi (1971 film)

 The story was written by producer Sandow M. M. A. Chinnappa Thevar who is of Tamil origin and owned Devar Films in Tamil Nadu.
 Thevar also played a small cameo in the film.
-Directed and edited by Thevar's brother M.A.Thirumugham, it had music by Laxmikant-Pyarelal and lyrics by Anand Bakshi.
+Directed and edited by Thevar's brother M. A.Thirumugham, it had music by Laxmikant-Pyarelal and lyrics by Anand Bakshi.
 The film was also the first collaboration of Salim-Javed (Salim Khan and Javed Akhtar), who were officially credited as screenplay writers.
 The film was based on Sandow M. M. A. Chinnappa Thevar's 1967 Tamil movie Deiva Cheyal.
 After the success of this movie, Thevar remade it in Tamil again in 1972 as Nalla Neram.
-This film is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two-hero films Marayada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.

 Plot

-Orphaned Raju (Rajesh Khanna), in the company of four elephants, has to perform with them at street corners, in order to survive.
+Orphaned Raju, in the company of four elephants, has to perform with them at street corners, in order to survive.
 The back-story is that as an orphan, they have saved his life from a leopard.
 In time, he makes it big, and starts Pyar Ki Duniya (The World of Love), a zoo in which various wild animals reside along with his elephants, among whom Ramu is closest to him.
 Slowly he amasses a fortune, and is able to build his own private zoo, housing tigers, lions, bears, and of course the four elephants.
 He treats all the animals as his friends.
-He meets with Tanu (Tanuja), and both fall in love.
-Tanu's rich dad, Ratanlal (Madan Puri), is opposed to this alliance, but subsequently relents, and permits the young couple to get married.
+He meets with Tanu, and both fall in love.
+Tanu's rich dad, Ratanlal, is opposed to this alliance, but subsequently relents, and permits the young couple to get married.
 However, trouble looms soon after as Tanu feels neglected.
 Things worsen when their child is born, and Tanu, fearing physical harm to her child from the elephants, tells Raju to choose between the elephants and his family.
-When Raju chooses his lifelong friends over wife and son, Ramu decides to bring the estranged couple together, but to save the family and the child from the villainous Sarwan Kumar (K.N.
-Singh), he sacrifices his life.
+When Raju chooses his lifelong friends over wife and son, Ramu decides to bring the estranged couple together, but to save the family and the child from the villainous Sarwan Kumar, he sacrifices his life.